 This is an easy plant to grow and to find room for.
 It’s a true dwarf, seldom tops six inches except for the dainty flowers.
 Ordinary house plant culture is adequate temperature 50° to 60° degrees.
 Some sun but not the hottest, porous soil kept moist but not too wet, except that it should have humid air so its leaves won’t brown on the edges.

 The Ledebouria Socialis ‘Violacea’ grows as tall as 10” inches long with bulbs resembling teardrop shape and requires minimal care.

-The leaves are lance-shaped in gray-purple to light green shade and mottled with dark green blotches.
+The leaves are lance-shaped in gray-purple to light olive-green shade and mottled with dark green blotchesand lined with wine underneath.

 Flowering and Fragrance

 During the summer and spring season, the silver squill plant sprouts long thick clusters of 20 to 25 flowers above the leaves.

 These petals of these flowers are greenish with white marks, and purplish stamens.